Baseball is the only sport I follow, the only one left from my childhood which has remained close to what I remember it being.

-Now that decade is coming to a close, the warriors have battled injuries and Father Time, and the contracts of each are expiring.
+Now that decade has come and gone, a few more years tossed in for good measure, the warriors have battled injuries and Father Time, and the contracts of each are now a year at a time deal.
 This year might be the final curtain call for two of the greatest Cardinals of all time.

 Yadier Molina: By The Numbers

 Yadi was born in Puerto Rico and is the baby of the Molina family.
 He and his brothers Benjie and Jose, collectively known as "The Catching Molina Brothers" have made the Major Leagues their own for the better part of two decades, with them being the only trio of brothers to have a World Series Championship ring.
 Yadi, in particular, has become the gold standard for defense while wearing the tools of ignorance.
 An nine time Gold Glove winner (eight in a row), seven time All Star (again, consecutive years) four time Platinum Award winner and also a Silver Slugger award winner, he is considered by many to be the best defensive catcher of all time.
 His partnership with future fellow Hall of Famer Albert Pujols in picking napping runners off first base is legendary, but it is his partnership with Cardinal pitcher Adam Wainwright that is my focus today.